nikosuenderhauf/roboticvisionchallenges/object-detection.md

       Left: Probabilistic object detections provide bounding box corners as Gaussians (corner point with covariance).
 Right: This results in a per-pixel probability of belonging to the detected object.
 Our evaluation takes this spatial uncertainty into account.
 </div>

-## Dataset
+## Datasets
 For this challenge, we use realistic simulated data from a domestic robot scenario.
 The dataset contains scenes with cluttered surfaces, and day and night lighting conditions.
 We simulate domestic service robots of multiple sizes, resulting in sequences with three different camera heights above the ground plane.

 We maintain three dataset splits:
    * The **test-challenge** dataset is used on the [competition evaluation server](https://competitions.codalab.org/competitions/20940) and only available during open competition phases.
 It contains over 56,000 images from 18 simulated indoor video sequences, approximately 24GB.
-   * The **test-dev** dataset (coming soon) will be available on the [ongoing evaluation server](https://competitions.codalab.org/competitions/21727) and can be used to benchmark approaches year-round, e.g. for use in publications.
-It will contain different scenes from the test-challenge and validation dataset.
+   * The **test-dev** dataset is available on the [ongoing evaluation server](https://competitions.codalab.org/competitions/21727) and can be used to benchmark approaches year-round, e.g. for use in publications.
+It contains 123,000 images from 18 indoor scenes (different to the test-challenge), day and night lighting variations, and different camera heights above ground simulating different household robots.
    * The **validation** dataset is available on the [ongoing evaluation server](https://competitions.codalab.org/competitions/21727), and contains over 21,000 images in 4 simulated indoor video sequences, approximately 8.8GB.
 Ground truth information is available for this dataset.
 It uses the same classes as the test datasets, but different *object models*.